AnkiBB/MLOPS_Bank_Customer_Churn_Prediction/README.md

 # MLOPS_Bank_Customer_Churn_Prediction
-This project is a complete MLOPS pipeline for a bank customer churn prediction
+This project is a complete MLOPS pipeline for a bank customer churn prediction.

 Welcome to this MLOps project, designed to demonstrate a robust pipeline for predicting churning of a customer on a bank data.
 This project uses various tools, techniques, services, and features that go into building and deploying a machine learning pipeline for real-world data management.
 Follow along to learn about project setup, data processing, model deployment, and CI/CD automation!